 Using vet wrap so it doesn’t need to be cut to remove

 Hubby is quite a handyman, always making or building something.
-Every time he uses tape he makes a little tab on the end so it is easier for him to find and pull off the end when he goes to use the roll the next time.
+For example, every time he uses tape, he makes a little tab on the end, so it is easier for him to find and pull off the end when he uses the roll the next time.

 It was hubby’s suggestion to make a tab at the end when applying a bandage as well.

 “I guess I have to go fetch some scissors,” said the vet when JD came to have his post-op wound checked out when she realized we had bandaged a sock over it.